brenozuko/zippia-test/README.md

 ## Application info

 - This application uses Styled Components for it's styling, Axios for request management.
+- This app is using pnpm for package managing.
 - The main folders are: pages, types, styles, services and components.
 - The folder services contain all the API calls used throughout the app.
-- The index page only has a link leading through the test page listed under `pages/test/jobs`
+- The index page only has a link leading through the test page listed under `pages/test/jobs/index.tsx`
+- This application uses Typescript in it's core.
+- Any doubts please contact me at my personal e-mail: brenozukotech@gmail.com
+- The deploy can be found in: https://zippia-breno.vercel.app/